hellmarbecker/blog/_posts/2023-02-14-streaming-events-from-redpanda-cloud-into-imply-polaris.markdown

 Polaris has recently upgraded with connectivity to multiple streaming services.
 This includes Kafka with SCRAM authentication, which is one way how Redpanda implements security.
 Today I am going to show how to build a realtime analytics pipeline using only fully managed cloud services: Redpanda Cloud and Imply Polaris.

-In this tutorial, you will learn how to create a connection to a dedicated Redpanda cluster and to populate a Polaris table with realtime data using the Polaris API, which allows for automatied scripting and zero touch configuration.
+In this tutorial, you will learn how to create a connection to a dedicated Redpanda cluster and to populate a Polaris table with realtime data using the Polaris API, allowing for automated scripting and zero touch configuration.

 As prerequisites, you will need: